 Other Vacancies

-When the position to be filled in the school is other than that of Principal, the Principal, after consulting with the council in accordance with procedures established by the council, shall fill the position from a list of applicants provided by the Superintendent.
-The Superintendent shall provide names of all additional applicants upon request when qualified applicants are available.
+When the position to be filled in the school is other than that of Principal, the Principal, after consulting with the council in accordance with procedures established by the council, shall fill the position from a list of qualified applicants provided by the Superintendent.
+The Superintendent shall provide names of all additional applicants to the Principal upon request when qualified applicants are available.

 The Superintendent may forward to the council names of qualified applicants who have certification pending from the Education Professional Standards Board pursuant to state law.
 Applicants subsequently employed shall provide evidence they are certified prior to assuming the duties of their position.